MartinSamFred/DKInvestmentFunds/README.md

 The dataset contains of 346 Danish investment funds with asset classes such as stock, bonds and mixed stock/bonds funds + a few alternatives and real estate funds.

-If you use the xlsx file: You can run part of my code for a cleaner / translated version.

 If you use the csv file: cleaned to some extent and translated from Danish to English.

+If you use the xlsx file (sheet1): You can run part of my code for a cleaner / translated version.

 Code in: DKInv.ipynb